Mathématique: Chapter 45

 “I know that too.”

-“So don’t tell him,” Jackson continued.
-“Not until it’s too late.”
+“So don’t tell him,” Jackson continued, “not until it’s too late.”

-“I’ll find him,” Jackson said.
+“I’ll find him,” Jackson promised.
 “I’ll find both of them.”

-Soon, they would come to question him.
+Soon, they’d come to question him.

 He wondered who it would be.